ubc-library-rc/dri-needs-assessment/index.md

 ## Key Findings & Recommendations

-**Finding 1**: A significant portion of respondents who reported wanting training and support didn't know they were available.
+**Finding 1**: A significant portion of respondents reported wanting training and support but didn't know they were available.

 **Recommendation 1**: **Coordinate and strategize communications** across portfolios and departments to ensure that researchers are able to easily find and access services.